 When the plants have germinated, they are pricked close together.
 Carefully loosen the soil and pull out the seedling and root.
-You should plant only one chili plant in a 15 cm flower pot.
+You should transplant only one chili plant in a 15 cm flower pot.

-You can actually start growing chillies at any time.
+You can actually start growing chilies at any time.
 The plants can be grown indoors all year round.
 Plants for the balcony or garden are best planted in February.
 Habaneros and Rocotos are best in January.
 From mid-May sowing can also take place directly outdoors.

 You can grow wonderful plants from chili seeds.
 They look beautiful and are incredibly productive.
 After the first chilies have been grown from seeds, many people fall for this hobby passionately.
 This never gets boring.
 There are too many varieties for that.